Feb. 11 Update: New Marvel TV shows are coming, but they won't land on Disney+. Details below.

 While Disney has yet to announce a specific price, Bob Iger said, "I can say that our plan on the Disney side is to price this substantially below where Netflix is.
 That is in part reflective of the fact that it will have substantially less volume."

-If you're going by the standard Netflix plan — which offers HD image quality and up to 2 simultaneous stream — that means Disney's service will likely cost less than $10.99 per month, though Netflix offers other tiers, starting at $7.99 per month and topping out at $13.99 per month.
+If you're going by the standard Netflix plan — which offers HD image quality and up to 2 simultaneous stream — that means Disney's service will likely cost less than $12.99 per month, as Netflix just raised its Standard package from $10.99.
+Netflix also offers other tiers, starting at $8.99 per month and topping out at $15.99 per month.

 Will Disney Take its Shows and Films from Netflix and Hulu?